iamgrg/so_long/README.md

 - E for exit
 - P for player's starting position

 Maps should be rectangular and enclosed by walls.

-A valid path from the player to the exit must exist.
+### A valid path from the player to the exit must exist !

 ##  Features